younesbram/cims-digital-twin/README.md

 # CIMS - Digital Twin
-open directory,
+clone to local folder,

-in terminal : npm install
+in terminal : `npm install`

-then:
+then:  `npm start`

-nodemon app/app.js

-or

-node app/app.js
+this will run it in NODE_ENV production mode. uses express compression middleware, and express auth0 openid-connect. runs on nodemon (for better versioning and development)

-visit localhost:3000
+join localhost:3000

-visit localhost:3000/ret to see that you are logged out
+view website normally.

+join localhost:3000/logintest

+will be redirected to login -> redirected to /loginstatus

-visit localhost:3000/login to see login page
+join localhost:3000/profile to see the profile

-login with google or signup

-visit localhost:3000/ret you will see that you are loged in.

-visit localhost:3000/logout to logout
+join localhost:3000/logout to logout

+join localhost:3000/login to manually login